Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 Next, in a dictionary called :ref:`libE_specs<datastruct-libe-specs>` we'll specify the number of workers and the type of manager/worker communication libEnsemble will use.
-Our communication method, ``'local'``, refers to Python's Multiprocessing.
+Our communication method, ``'local'``, refers to Python's multiprocessing.

 .. code-block:: python
     :linenos: